strongtz/i915-sriov-dkms/README.md

 Originally from [linux-intel-lts](https://github.com/intel/linux-intel-lts/tree/lts-v5.15.49-adl-linux-220826T092047Z/drivers/gpu/drm/i915)
 Update to [6.1.12](https://github.com/intel/linux-intel-lts/tree/lts-v6.1.12-linux-230415T124447Z/drivers/gpu/drm/i915)

+## PVE 8.2 and Kernel 6.8
+At the time of writing (Apr 26 2024), this dkms will not work with Kernel 6.8, so you should consider pinning the kernel with `proxmox-boot-tool kernel pin` before proceeding with the upgrade.
+You can also list all available kernels with `proxmox-boot-tool kernel list`.

 ## Update Notice

 The SR-IOV enablement commandline is changed since [commit #092d1cf](https://github.com/strongtz/i915-sriov-dkms/commit/092d1cf126f31eca3c1de4673e537c3c5f1e6ab4).
 If you are updating from previous version, please modify `i915.enable_guc=7` to **`i915.enable_guc=3 i915.max_vfs=7`** in your kernel command line.